amalagon/amalagon.github.io/source/_posts/2014-07-09-options-for-period-spanning-statistics-in-gnocchi.markdown

 B. Look-back

 Incorporate the values from k bins before the start timestamp specified by the user, where 2k+1 is the window size of the moving average; for EWMA look back to span bins.
 The exponentially weighted moving average command in Pandas takes an input parameter of span, and double exponential smoothing (Holt-Winters) takes input parameters span and beta.
-For both cases we can relate span to the usual input parameter a via span=2-a.
+For both cases we can relate span to the usual input parameter alpha via span=(2-alpha)/alpha.

 Note: For the moving average statistic, if we only retain the aggregates and not raw data, we need to know the number of data points in each period (ie count needs to be available).
 If we retain all the data points, this is not necessary.